provable-things/ptokens.js-v1/resources/docs/ptokens-pbtc.md

 - __`String`__ - __`from`__: sender Ethereum address
 - __`Number`__ - __`amount`__: amount to transfer

-Move the specified amount of pEOS from `from` to `to` using the allowance mechanism
+Move the specified amount of pBTC from `from` to `to` using the allowance mechanism

 ### Returns